mvrl-clasp/SNAG/README.md

 #### 6. SnagTranscribedTXT_Corrected_5Images:
    This folder consists of the manually corrected ASR transcriptions for audio files (for 30 observers) corresponding to 5 images i.e. 150 files in *Aud&lt;Image Number&gt;_Obs&lt;Observer Number&gt;.txt* format.

-# Image Annotation Software
-This folder contains the Image Annotation User Interface as briefly described in the ACL paper.
-This software allows a user to boundary around regions in the image and check off words they can be annotated with.
-For more information, please refer to the README.txt and License.txt file within the folder.

 # Download Dataset
 link to the drive where dataset is